maxnd/mxMarkEdit/README.md

 In presentation mode, the status bar is hidden, and the spell checking is automatically disabled.
 To quit the presentation mode, press `Esc` or click anywhere in the text.
 Possibly, reenable the spell checking.

-Keep the presentation in standard Markdown format, to be able to export it with Pandoc without any trouble, and then create a copy of it optimised for mxMarkEdit with the menu item `Tools` - `Optimise presentation...` if it has to be presented with mxMarkEdit.
+Keep the presentation in standard Markdown format, to be able to export it with Pandoc without any trouble, and then create a copy of it optimized for mxMarkEdit with the menu item `Tools` - `Optimize presentation...` if it has to be presented with mxMarkEdit.

 To export an mxMarkEdit presentation in PDF so that it can be shown on any computer, save all the screenshots from the current position to the end of the document with `Meta + Ctrl + E`; this takes 2 seconds for every item; press `ESC` to interrupt the process.
 Then select all the screenshots in the `Download` directory, `Ctrl + click` on them and choose the `Quick Options - Create PDF`.
 The screenshots are numbered progressively.
 To restart their number, restart the app.